 Our most memorable to date Christmas overseas has to be the one spent in Central America in 2004, way before our MapTrotting days!

 Making our way from Panama City up to Mexico City via the local ‘Chicken Buses’ for 8 weeks threw up a festive pause in El Salvador.
 Being a deeply Catholic country they were big on celebrating Christmas with every town and city in the land proudly displaying their Nativity Scene.

-We spent the evening eating a delicious chicken and rice based feast before heading down to the beach to drink copious amounts of rum and detonate explosives!
-It’s certainly a Christmas abroad which we’ll never forget and were so humbled that a generous local family made it so special for us.
+We spent the evening eating a delicious chicken and rice-based feast before heading down to the beach to drink copious amounts of rum and detonate explosives!
+It’s certainly a Christmas abroad which we’ll never forget and we were so humbled that a generous local family made it so special for us.